PrasanKumar93/demo-code-genie-logs/56/690d96c3c0c1fb37d1f82de2/comprehensive-plan.md

   - Extract the 'date of joining' field from the request body.
   - Validate the date format and ensure it is not a future date.
   - Save the 'date of joining' field to the database.
+  - Handle existing records by setting a default value or leaving it null.
 - **Rationale**: To process and store the new field in the database.
 - **Addresses**: Acceptance criteria 2, 3, and 4.